SchlossLab/Tomkovich_Vendor_XXXX_2020/README.md

 #### Generate the paper.
 ```
-open submission/manuscript.Rmd and knit to Word or PDF.
+open submission/manuscript.Rmd and knit to Word or PDF document.
 ```